 Our attorneys filed a class action lawsuit alleging that certain Chrysler-manufactured vehicles are equipped with defective Totally Integrated Power Modules, or TIPMs.
 The second amended complaint alleged that the defective TIPM can cause problems in starting a vehicle and stalling a vehicle.

-We have reached a proposed settlement with Chrysler to resolve the TIPM litigation, Velasco et al. v.
-Chrysler Group LLC, Case No. 2:13-cv-08080.
-The settlement includes:
+Our attorneys reached a settlement with Chrysler to resolve the litigation in June 2015.
+In January 2016, Judge Dean Pregerson issued an order granting final approval of the settlement in the case, Velasco et al. v.
+Chrysler Group LLC, No. 2:13-cv-08080.

 - Reimbursement for TIPM replacements, diagnosis, rental car expenses, and unnecessary repairs done in an attempt to fix a non-start or stall condition (batteries, fuel pumps, alternators, WIN modules, etc.) that were reasonably incurred as a result of a vehicle’s TIPM fuel pump relay failure.

 More information can be found in the settlement agreement and the long form notice.
 The deadline to submit claims for reimbursement has passed.